 The 16GB RAM is adequate but feels a bit tight for serious content creation.
 If you're doing heavy video editing, you'll want to upgrade to 32GB.
 The 1TB SSD fills up quickly with game recordings, so budget for additional storage if you're creating content regularly.

 The white VTX-3 case looks clean and professional.
 Build quality is solid with good cable management.
 The included 23-inch monitor and WiFi adapter round out the package.
-At £1180, it’s positioned between the mid-range Vibox systems and the premium CyberPowerPC builds.
+At this price, it's positioned between the mid-range Vibox systems and the premium CyberPowerPC builds.
 See our full Vibox VII Gaming PC review for streaming performance analysis.

 Now we're into CyberPowerPC territory.
 This Luxe system represents a different philosophy in the CyberPowerPC vs Vibox desktops debate.
 You're paying £1599 for premium components and better cooling, but you don't get any peripherals.
 Tower only.